anij715/anij715.github.io/README.md

-# Personal Portfolio Website for Rizul Sharma
+# Data Vis portfolio website

 This repository contains the source code for Rizul Sharma's Data Vis portfolio website.
 This static site is hosted on GitHub Pages and serves as a showcase for academic projects, particularly those from the "Visual Interfaces for Data" course.